dafny-lang/dafny/docs/DafnyRef/Grammar.md

 are printable and white-space ASCII characters, that is, ASCII characters in the range `!` to `~`, plus space, tab, cr and nl (ASCII, 9, 10, 13, 32)  characters.

-However, a current limitation is that the Coco/R tool used by `dafny` and consequently, only printable and white-space ASCII characters can be used.
+However, a current limitation of the Coco/R tool used by `dafny` is that only printable and white-space ASCII characters can be used.
 Use `\u` escapes in string and character literals to insert unicode characters.
 Unicode in comments will work fine unless the unicode is interpreted as an end-of-comment indication.
 Unicode in verbatim strings will likely not be interpreted as intended.
 [Outstanding issue #818].